devsgnr/breadroll/README.md

 ```

 ### **Remote Data Sources**
-breadroll makes it easy to work with remote data sources with current support for HTTPS and @supabase Storage.
+breadroll makes it easy to work with remote data sources with current support for HTTPS and Supabase Storage.
 With other remote data sources on the roadmap.

 ```typescript
 const df: Dataframe = await csv.open.https("https://.../.../filename.csv");